Interrogation Techniques: Reid, PEACE and False Confessions

 What PEACE does not do.
 PEACE does not have a stage for "breaking down" the subject.
 It does not use minimisation.
 It does not present false evidence as established fact (a technique the Reid Technique permits, and which is explicitly illegal under UK law: R v.
 Mason [1988] 1 WLR 139).
 It treats confession as information rather than as the goal.

 International adoption.
-Norway adopted a variant of the PEACE model (KREATIV) in the late 1990s, partly in response to research by Asbjørn Rachlew showing that Norwegian police interrogators using Reid-type techniques produced unreliable confessions.
+Norway adopted a variant of the PEACE model (KREATIV) in the early 2000s, partly in response to research by Asbjørn Rachlew showing that Norwegian police interrogators using Reid-type techniques produced unreliable confessions.
 Australia (Victoria Police 2004 interview manual) and New Zealand (PEACE-based guidelines) followed.
 Canada has moved significantly toward information-gathering approaches, particularly following the Kaufman Commission (1998) on the wrongful conviction of Guy Paul Morin.
 In the United States, the High-Value Detainee Interrogation Group (HIG) has funded research into evidence-based, non-coercive interrogation since 2009, with the Strategic Use of Evidence (SUE) technique developed by Pär-Anders Granhag as one outcome.

 Saul Kassin, a psychology professor at John Jay College of Criminal Justice in New York, is the leading researcher on false confessions.
 Together with Lawrence Wrightsman, Kassin proposed the three-category taxonomy in 1985 that remains the standard framework in the field.